The Doon School: Alumni

 Pupils are known as "Doscos", a contraction of "Doon" and "school".
 The vast majority of alumni are Indians, but a dwindling number are from Pakistan having studied at Doon before the Partition of India forced them to leave in 1947.
 Relations between Indian and Pakistani alumni have remained warm over the years, despite the long history of conflict between the two countries.
 Boys from Bangladesh and Nepal continue to study at Doon.
 Pupils of Doon have achieved prominence in politics, government service, the armed forces of India and Pakistan, commerce, journalism, the arts and literature.
 In politics, they include cabinet ministers, chief ministers, several members of the Indian Parliament and state Legislative Assemblies, diplomats, and former heads of the Indian and Pakistani Air Forces.
 Former Prime Minister Rajiv Gandhi was educated at Doon.
 Politician Mani Shankar Aiyar, the former Defence Secretary of Pakistan Ghulam Jilani Khan, Kamal Nath and Rahul Gandhi were at school, and Naveen Patnaik, the Chief Minister of Odisha, Jyotiraditya Madhavrao Scindia, politician and poet Karan Singh.

 In the field of literature, Doon alumni include novelists Amitav Ghosh, Vikram Seth, Ardashir Vakil, and historian Ramachandra Guha; and in journalism, Prannoy Roy, founder of NDTV; Aroon Purie, founder of India Today, Karan Thapar, Virendra Prabhakar and Vikram Chandra.
 India's first Rhodes scholar, Lovraj Kumar, was an alumnus.
 Abhinav Bindra, India's first Olympic gold medallist, and the mountaineer Nandu Jayal studied at the school.
 In arts and entertainment, Doon's alumni include Ali Fazal, Roshan Seth, Himani Shivpuri, Chandrachur Singh, Satyadeep Mishra, art collector Abhishek Poddar, and illusionist Neel Madhav.
 The Turner Prize-winning sculptor Sir Anish Kapoor and artist Vivan Sundaram also attended Doon.

 In business, the Doon alumni include Analjit Singh of Max Group, Sunil Kant Munjal, chairman of Hero MotoCorp; Rahul Akerkar, restaurateur and founder of Indigo and Qualia; father and son Vikram Lal and Siddhartha Lal of Eicher Motors; A. Vellayan, chairman of the Murugappa Group, Ajit Narain Haksar, the first Indian chairman of ITC Limited; R.C.
-Bhargava, chairman of Maruti Suzuki; Ajay S. Shriram, managing director of DCM Shriram group, and Sharan Pasricha, CEO of Ennismore hospitality developer and founder of The Hoxton and Gleneagles.
+Bhargava, chairman of Maruti Suzuki; Ajay S. Shriram, managing director of DCM Shriram group, Rohit Kapoor, CEO and co-founder of EXL, and Sharan Pasricha, CEO of Ennismore hospitality developer and founder of The Hoxton and Gleneagles.